 It's no wonder that when Canva for Enterprise was presented to HubSpot's Brand Infrastructure team and Jenn's marketing design team, everyone was incredibly excited about integrating a more powerful visual communication platform into the organization's workflow.
 Jenn says, "Our Brand Infrastructure team saw it as an opportunity to take the design system they were building and pull it all together in Canva.
 It also meant they could then start assembling several branded templates that marketing could use at large."

-HubSpot upgraded 150 Canva Pro users across the business onto Canva for Enterprise.
+HubSpot upgraded 150 Canva for Teams users across the business onto Canva for Enterprise.
 Following Jenn's lead, they then worked collaboratively with the Brand Infrastructure team to streamline and organize a list of templates that covered common marketing needs as the first base of HubSpot templates.
 From there, they worked to design and build up an extensive library of templates using the latest brand guidelines.
 The team then rolled out the templates to all HubSpot marketers.

 The Global Design team and the Brand Infrastructure team were determined and passionate about empowering HubSpot marketing teams to easily produce on-brand work they could engage with their valued HubSpot customers across every touchpoint.
 To kick things off, they created templates for social media posts, email and communication assets, presentation templates, print and office material for live and virtual events, webinars, and landing pages.